Codecademy/docs/content/html/concepts/elements/elements.md

 ---
-Title: 'Elements'
+Title: "Elements"
-Description: 'An HTML element is a piece of content in an HTML document.
-It is everything from the opening tag to the closing tag.'
+Description: "An HTML element is a piece of content in an HTML document.
+It is everything from the opening tag to the closing tag."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Elements'
+  - "Elements"
-  - 'Attributes'
+  - "Attributes"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 An HTML element is a piece of content in an HTML document.